4/25/2019

 Seth Seisman

 Thanks very much.
 Good morning.
-Hi Seth.
-I wanted to ask briefly another question about IIS where, you know, excluding any war fighter headwinds, the performance has been consistently good for several quarters now, both sales and margins.
+I wanted to ask briefly another question about IIS, where excluding any warfighter headwinds, the performance has been consistently good for several quarters now, both sales and margins.
 I mean, if we look just specifically at the margin and we exclude the one-timers from the quarter, it's been kind of consistently mid-eighths for the past three quarters now.
-I mean, is this a mid-eighth business going forward and if not, why not?
-And just, you know, you're obviously growing nicely, the end markets are growing, and it seems like you're taking some share too.
-How do you think about the growth potential in the out years?
+I mean, is this Is this a mid-eight business going forward, and if not, why not?
+And just, you know, you're obviously growing nicely.
+The end markets are growing, and it seems like you're taking some share, too.
+How do you think about growth potential in the out years?

 speaker